-Through the Energy Transitions Initiative (ETI), the U.S. Department of Energy (DOE) and its partners work to advance self-reliant island and remote communities through the development of resilient energy systems.
+The U.S. Department of Energy's Energy Transitions Initiative (ETI) advances self-reliant island and remote communities through the development of resilient energy systems.

 Island and remote communities have unique physical features that impact energy systems.
 For many of these communities, access to resilient, affordable, sustainable, and clean energy resources is a priority.